CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 7. From the top menu bar, **click** on **Azure subscriptions**.

-8. On the **Coverage** page, note that **Azure subscription 1** is fully covered – means that your subscription is covered by Azure Defender. (you should also see a message: *Looking good!
+8. On the **Coverage** page, note that your Subscription is listed in fully covered – means that your subscription is covered by Azure Defender. (you should also see a message: *Looking good!
 The subscriptions below are fully protected*)

 ![Azure Security Center: Coverage](../Images/asc-subscriptions-coverage.gif?raw=true)